Variational Transfer Learning using Cross-Domain Latent Modulation: Conclusion

 \section{Conclusion}

-In this paper, we have presented a novel variational cross-domain transfer learning model with cross modulation of deep representations from different domains.
-A shared transfer latent space is introduced, and the reparameterization transformation is modified to implement cross-domain modulations.
+In this paper, we have presented a novel variational cross-domain transfer learning model based on cross-domain latent modulation of deep representations from different domains.
+A shared transfer latent space is introduced, and a new reparameterization transformation is developed to implement the cross-domain modulations.
 Evaluations carried out in unsupervised domain adaptation and image translation tasks demonstrate our model's competitive performance.
-Its effectiveness is also clearly shown in visual assessment of the adapted images, as well as in the alignment of the latent information as revealed by visualization using t-SNE.
-Overall, competitive performance has been achieved by our model despite its relative simplicity compared with the-state-of-the-art.
+Its effectiveness is also clearly shown in visual assessment of the adapted images, as well as in the alignment of the latent information as revealed by $\mathcal{A}$-distance evaluation, as well as by visualization using t-SNE.
+Overall, competitive performance has been achieved by our model despite its relative simplicity compared with the-state-of-the-art methods.

 We have considered only the one-on-one transfer scenario for both domain adaptation and image translation tasks.
-Our variational cross-domain mechanism, however, seems promising for extension to multi-domain transfer learning tasks.
-An interesting, and plausible application will be to translate images to multiple target styles through the cross-modulation of multiple style priors.
+Our variational cross-domain mechanism, however, seems plausible for an extension to deal with multi-domain transfer learning tasks.
+An interesting application would be to translate images to multiple target styles through the cross-modulation of multiple style priors, which may, for example, enable medical images to be generated across multiple modalities.
 For future work, we intend to further improve our variational transfer learning framework and use it for heterogeneous, multi-domain transfer tasks.